harregoces/Laravel-Coding-Challenge/docs/CHALLENGE.md

    - Optionally **publish a public image to GHCR**: set repo variables `PUBLISH=true` and `MAKE_PUBLIC=true` (workflow includes a visibility step; you may also set visibility via GitHub UI)

 7) **Testing**
+   - Please do not modify the existing tests.
+You may add tests (at least 2 unit tests required, more recommended), but changes to provided tests should be called out and justified.
    - Make the provided **acceptance tests** pass (`php artisan test`)
    - Add at least **2 unit tests** (e.g., API client normalization; favorites idempotency)
    - **Fix the flawed module**: `app/Flawed/NaiveQuoteCache.php` has a TTL bug; `tests/Unit/FlawedNaiveCacheTest.php` fails until fixed (commit with a short diagnosis note)